-When the Governing Body seeks to appoint new trustees recruitment details are set out clearly on the school website and newsletters or in any specific correspondence to interested parties.
+When the Board of Trustees seeks to appoint new trustees, recruitment details are set out clearly on the school website and newsletters or in any specific correspondence to interested parties.
 The details include:

-- The core functions of the Governing body and the role of a governor - The induction and other training and development that will be available to new trustees to help them fulfil it - The expectations they have of trustees for example in relation to the term of office, the frequency of meetings, membership of committees and the willingness to undertake appropriate training and development - Any specific skills or experience that would be desirable in a new governor, such as the willingness to learn or skills that would help the governing body improve its effectiveness and address any specific challenges it may be facing.
+- The core functions of the Board of Trustees and the role of a trustee - The induction and other training and development that will be available to new trustees to help them fulfil it - The expectations they have of trustees for example in relation to the term of office, the frequency of meetings, membership of committees and the willingness to undertake appropriate training and development - Any specific skills or experience that would be desirable in a new trustee, such as the willingness to learn or skills that would help the Board of Trustees improve its effectiveness and address any specific challenges it may be facing.